 The guys looked super snazzy.
 Let’s start with Brandon.
 Kevin’s 70s blouse was a little tricky to replicate so we went instead with a navy blue suit, which matched the vibe of the party.
 I mean, could he look any more dapper?

-Gabe could not have looked more dashing in his white jacket!
-His look is perfect for any garden party, spring/summer wedding, or even a Kentucky Derby-type event.
+The guys could not have looked more dashing!
+Their looks are perfect for any garden party, spring/summer wedding, or even a Kentucky Derby-type event.
 So chic!

 I am so impressed that Ryan was able to find a pink shirt and jacket for his Joe Jonas look!
 And the pinks actually matched.
 We finished the look with light blue pants – unable to find pink pants – because they were still in the blue/pink theme of SUCKER.

 I served tea of course!
 This is a tea party after all.
 Make it extra fancy by offering an array of tea bags for guests to choose from.